Albert du Roy de Blicquy

-Lieutenant General Baron Albert Aquila Alexis Maria du Roy de Blicquy (June 12, 1869 - September 9, 1940) was a Belgian General.
+Lieutenant General Baron Albert Aquila Alexis Maria du Roy de Blicquy (June 12, 1869 – September 9, 1940) was a Belgian general.

 Family

-He was born in the Noble house of du Roy, from French aristocracy.
-He is the son of Fernand du Roy de Blicquy (1836-1913) and Leontine d'Hanins de Moerkerke (1843-1918), he married the Vicomtesse de Beughem.
+He was born in the noble house of du Roy, from French aristocracy.
+He is the son of Fernand du Roy de Blicquy (1836–1913) and Leontine d'Hanins de Moerkerke (1843–1918).
+He married the Vicomtesse de Beughem.

 Career

-He made a career at the Belgian royal Court and was Aide-de-camp to the Count of Flanders between 1898-1900.
-Later he became chief of the Military household of the King.
+He made a career at the Belgian royal court and was aide-de-camp to the Count of Flanders between 1898 and 1900.
+Later he became chief of the military household of the king.
 As Ordenance Officer to King Albert he was always around the king.
 A portrait of him was painted by Herbert Arnould Olivier in February 1915.